 NOTE: Helmets are required for all Owl Ride participants, and state law also requires anyone riding at night to have both a front light and rear reflectors.
 Our sponsors offer discounts on helmets and lights.
 See our Safety page for more information.

-Colleagues, friends and families may form teams to share the evening’s adventures.
+Friends, co-workers and families may form teams to share the evening’s adventures.

 Want to know more?
 Click here for a list of Frequently Asked Questions.